denostr-lab/denostr/README.md

 This implementation is production-ready.
 See below for supported features.

-The project master repository is available on [GitHub](https://github.com/Guakamoli/denostr).
+The project main repository is available on [GitHub](https://github.com/Guakamoli/denostr).

 ## Features